maheshwaghmare/bhari/readme.txt

 == Copyright ==

-Bhari WordPress Theme, Copyright 2017 WordPress.org
-Bhari is distributed under the terms of the GNU GPL
+Bhari WordPress Theme, Copyright (C) 2020, Mahesh M. Waghmare Bhari is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify